GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 circumstance requires otherwise.

 FedRAMP accepts both `base64` and `rlink` option content for diagrams and graphics.
-FedRAMP prefers documents, such as policies and plans, are attached using `rlink` fields and relative paths.
+FedRAMP prefers that documents, such as policies and plans, are attached using `rlink` fields and relative paths.

 If the tool is designed to work interactively with a user, the tool